-James Dickey is a longtime grassroots leader serving his second term as leader of the Travis County Republican Party.
-He is no stranger to fighting an uphill battle as a conservative in a liberal community.
+James Dickey is a longtime grassroots leader serving in his third year as Chairman of the Travis County Republican Party.

-James got his first taste of politics before he was old enough to vote, missing the age requirement by a mere three weeks to vote for Ronald Reagan.
-In place of casting a vote for the Gipper, he was able to help a conservative get elected to U.S. Senate — in an area where over 70 percent of the voters voted for Mondale!
+James got his first taste of politics in college before he was old enough to vote, missing the age requirement by a mere three weeks to vote for Ronald Reagan.
+In place of casting a vote for the Gipper, he volunteered on the campaign to get a conservative elected to U.S. Senate — in an area where over 70 percent of the voters voted for Mondale.
 This proved a challenge that would prepare him for the Austin political environment.

 James has been at the forefront of building new alliances in Travis county.
 Outreach to minority groups and coalitions on local issues and increased visibility through strong press relationships and a willingness to rally voters by speaking out on local, regional and national issues have been priorities for James’ tenure.

 He is convinced that things are changing thanks to the hundreds of people moving to Austin each week, and that a dynamic Republican Party can lead where the downtown liberal Austin establishment has failed.
 James knows that an empowered and well trained grassroots volunteer force can make a difference for good for all in Travis county.

 A graduate of Fort Worth’s Polytechnic High School, James and his wife of 28 years, Lynda, live in Spicewood.
 Prior to moving to Travis county, they spent over 20 years in Dallas and Denton counties.